 Rural design is an important tool for rural communities to build upon existing assets and improve the way a community looks, its quality of life, and its economic viability.
 However, few rural communities have access to design assistance or the expertise to tackle these challenges on their own.

 The Citizens' Institute on Rural Design™ (CIRD) provides communities access to the resources they need to convert their own good ideas into reality.
-CIRD works with communities with populations of 50,000 or less, and offers annual competitive funding to as many as four small towns or rural communities to host a two-and-a-half day community design workshop.
+CIRD works with communities with populations of 50,000 or less, and offers annual competitive funding to as many as six small towns or rural communities to host a two-and-a-half day community design workshop.
 With support from a wide range of design, planning and creative placemaking professionals, the workshops bring together local leaders from non-profits, community organizations, and government to develop actionable solutions to the community's pressing design challenges.
 The community receives additional support through webinars, conference calls, and web-based resources.